narendrajava1/FleetManagementSystem/README.md

 # FleetManagementSystem
+This was a group project for my module in july 2016 for the subject software deveopment practice.

 #About project

-This was a group project for my module in july 2016 for the subject software deveopment practice.<bR>
 The Enterprise Fleet system manages the fleet of a certain company.
 It helps in making the tasks associated or linked with the vehicles associated to the company easier.
 Task includes-allocating vehicle based on employees goodwill, maintains cars, recording activity such as fuel consumed, time taken, distance travel v/s actual distance between place, etc.

 #Technology